catch93/GettingAndCleaningCourseProject/README.md

 General Overview of the Process:

    1. Reads and combines the 561-features training and testing data
    2. Reads and combines the subject training and subject testing data
    3. Apply column names "Subject" for the combined subject dataset
    4. Reads the features file and apply them as the column names for the combined features dataset
    5. Read the activity labels dataset and apply column names "Activity Code" and "Activity Name"
    6. Read the activity information for all the subject and determine the "Activity Name" for each activity information by merging the activity labels read in Step 5.
    7. Create one dataset for all the combined datasets created  : features, subject and activity
    8. Extract only the columns that contain the mean and standard deviation features for the entire dataset (training and test)
    9. Aggregate the mean for all the features selected per subject and activity
    10. Write the result produced by Step 9 in a tidy dataset.

 ====================================================================
-How to access the read the tidy dataset produced by run.analysis.R
+How to access or read the tidy dataset produced by run.analysis.R in R or R Studio

     address <- "https://s3.amazonaws.com/coursera-uploads/user-e6649e00cf98a46fc3b415c7/973502/asst-3/2292ae00149c11e59ac44181c566234e.txt"
     address <- sub("^https", "http", address)